-The amendments to \$\$ 538.523, 550.569, and 560.530 of these regulations implement section 906 of the Act by amending current sanctions against Sudan, Libya, and Iran to require that all exports of covered agricultural products, medicine, and medical devices to the governments of these countries or any entities in these countries to the government of these countries be authorized by one-year licenses issued by the Department of the Treasury.
-These one-year licenses will authorize the exporter to engage in the exportation or reexportation of the licensed products for up to one year from the date of signing of any contract that is entered into during the one-year The amendments to §§ 538.523, 550.569, and 560.530 of these regulations further implement section 906 of the Act by providing exporters a general license to engage in certain transactions relating to the sale and exportation of covered items to Sudan Libya, or Iran prior to obtaining the one-year license, such as responding to public tenders on an executory basis, negotiating and signing executory public tenders of an executory basis, negotiating and signing executory contracts or other agreements capable of acceptance, making shipping arranging financing, to the extent not otherwise prohibited by Chapter V of 31 CFR.
+The amendments to \$\$ 538.523, 550.569, and \$60.330 of these regulations implement section 906 of the Act by amending current sanctions against Sudan, Libya, and Iran to require that all exports of covered agricultural products, medicine, and medical devices to the governments of these countries or any entities in these countries or any entities in these countries be authorized by one-year licenses issued by the Department of the Treasury.
+These one-year licenses will authorize the exporter to engage in the exportation or reexportation of the licensed products for up to one year from the date of signing of any contract that is entered into during the one-year period of the license.
+The amendments to §§ 538.523.
+550,569, and 560,530 of these regulations further implement section 906 of the Act by providing exporters a general license to engage in certain transactions relating to the sale and transactions relating to the sale and exportation of covered items to Sudan, Libya, or Iran prior to obtaining the one-year license, such as responding to public tenders on an executory basis, negotiating and signing executory contracts or other agreements capable of acceptance, making shipping arrangements, obtaining insurance, and arranging financing, to the extent not otherwise prohibited by Chapter V of 31 CFR.
+The one-year licenses will also otherwise prohibited by Chapter V of 31 CFR.
 The one-year licenses will also authorize the performance of executory contracts entered into pursuant to the general license.
-The amendments specify that any executory contracts entered into prior to obtaining the one-year license will be deemed to have been entered into on the date the one-year license is issued for the purpose of determining the beginning of the 12-month period during which exports may by an entered and on the sector shorts and been entered into a sector the purpose of determining the beginning of the 12-month period during which exports may be shipped.
-The amendments to §§ 538.523,
+The amendments specify that any executory contracts entered into prior to obtaining the one-year license will be deemed to have been entered into on the date the one-year license is issued for the purpose of determining the beginning of the 12-month period during which exports may be shipped.

-The amendments to \$\$ 538.523, 550.569, and 560.530 of these regulations also implement section 906 of the Act by providing procedures for requesting, and for the issuance of, the one-year licenses.
-Sections 538.526, 550.572, and
+month period during which exports may be shipped.
+The amendments to §§ 538.523, 550.569, and 560.530 of these regulations also implement section 906 of the Act by providing procedures for requesting, and for the issuance of, the one-year licenses.
+Sections 538.526, 550.572, and 560 533 or amended to extend the